Chennai Metro: Others

-The third phase of the Chennai Metro is under planning as a part of the Chennai Comprehensive Mobility Plan.
+The third phase of the Chennai Metro is under planning as a part of the Chennai Comprehensive Mobility Plan, with upgrades to existing Phase-I stations and procurement of 28 new six-coach metro trains.
 The CMRL is also involved in the feasibility studies for the development of metro rail transport in the cities of Coimbatore, Madurai and Tiruchirapalli.

 CMRL developed the Kathipara Urban Square as a multi-modal transport hub with parking and recreational areas.
 In 2023, the CMRL proposed the development of Central Square around its headquarters with commercial complexes and multi-storied buildings.
 In April 2025, CMRL announced that it has identified public spaces in Adyar and Velachery which can be transformed into public spaces similar to Kathipara Urban Square.

 Infrastructure

 Network and lines

 Chennai Metro runs on and the lines are double-tracked.
-The average operational speed is 85 km/h with a maximum speed of 120 km/h.
+The trains can operate at a maximum speed of 120 km/h, and the average operational speed is 85 km/h.

-As of March 2024, the operational network consists of two colour-coded lines covering a length of 54.1 km (33.6 mi).
+As of December 2025, the operational network consists of two colour-coded lines covering a length of 54.1 km.